Common Criminal Defense Myths

 Myth #3: Anyone Can Defend a Criminal Charge

 If a close friend needed a lawyer for a specialized field of law like IRS litigation, we would advise them to contact the local state bar and consult with a lawyer who has worked with the IRS.
 In this instance, you should seek the most skilled attorney who is focused in this field.

 The most important thing to remember when choosing a lawyer is to make sure you chose one who has the experience and will aggressively defend your interests.
-David B. Franks of Franks and Rechenberg, P.C., has the experience to provide you a rigorous defense and protect your interests.
+David B. Franks of FKM&A Law, has the experience to provide you a rigorous defense and protect your interests.